 Isolated inferior vermian hypoplasia

-Isolated inferior vermian hypoplasia (IIVH), also referred as part of Dandy-Walker variant (DWV), is a congenital malformation characterized by partial absence of the inferior portion of the cerebellar vermis.
+Isolated inferior vermian hypoplasia (IIVH) is a congenital malformation characterized by partial absence of the inferior portion of the cerebellar vermis.

-The term Dandy-Walker variant was created to include those malformations that do not meet the criteria for Dandy Walker malformation, however, some authors recommend to avoid it as there is a lack of specificity that may create some confusion.
-Instead, a more detailed anatomic description is recommended 1,2
+Previously the term Dandy-Walker variant was used to describe cystic malformations of the posterior fossa that did not meet the criteria for Dandy-Walker malformation.
+This is now discouraged as it is ambiguous.
+Instead, a more detailed anatomic description like IIVH is recommended 1,2

-In a recent review on this subject, Robinson proposed that the term isolated inferior vermian hypoplasia should also be abandoned in favor of simply vermian hypoplasia or vermian dysplasia unless it can be proved that it is the inferior vermis that is deficient 4
+In a review on this subject, Robinson proposed that the term isolated inferior vermian hypoplasia should also be abandoned in favor of simply vermian hypoplasia or vermian dysplasia unless it can be proved that the inferior vermis is deficient 4

-It has still some controversy about the real outcome of these patients, however recent studies have shown a normal cognitive, language, social and behavioral outcomes for them.
-Mild functional deficits in fine motor activity and receptive language may be present in about 25% of patients 1-3
+There is some controversy about the clinical impact.
+Some studies have reported normal cognitive, language, social and behavioral outcomes.
+Others have described mild functional deficits in fine motor activity and receptive language in ~25% of patients 1-3

-There is usually partial vermian hypoplasia, specifically on its inferior portion.
+Macroscopically, there is partial inferior vermian hypoplasia.
 The remainder of the vermis, the cerebellar hemispheres, the 4th ventricle, and the posterior fossa, have a normal size and architecture 1.

 • Dandy-Walker malformation